projectcalico/calicoctl/docs/calico-with-docker/without-docker-networking/ManualSetup.md

 - Docker v1.6 or greater: [Docker][docker]
 - etcd installed and available on each node: [etcd documentation][etcd]

+[NJ] What does 'available' mean?
+Does this mean that I need a configured and active etcd system, such that I can do 'etcdctl ls /' on each node?
+Any recommendations or restrictions on how many etcd masters, or where I can use proxies?

 - `ipset`, `iptables`, and `ip6tables` kernel modules.

+[NJ] In Linux 4.4 these are named ip_set, ip_tables and ip6_tables

 - The `calicoctl` binary in your path (see below)

 You will also need an etcd cluster which Calico uses for coordinating state